 Due to their isolation, Kenya's Maasai communities live as they have for centuries, practicing traditional customs.
 Some of these customs involve marriage at a young age and initiations.

 Kenya Hope began working with the Orkarkar community in 2015.
-Today nearly 300 students are being educated on the Kenya Hope center!
+Today nearly 400 students are being educated on the Kenya Hope center!
 We have also built the facilities within the fences of the land designated by the community.
 There are now seven elementary classrooms, a cook house, and a pre-school building.
 There is sturdy and solid housing for seven faculty members, and all buildings have solar power for lighting.
 Water is collected in seven water tanks attached to these buildings.
-The community deep well, some distance away from the Kenya Hope Center, has a pump that is solar powered, providing potable water for hundreds of residents.
+As of March 2021, this Hope Center has its own deep well, with a solar powered pump that provides potable water for hundreds of residents.

 Within the Kenya Hope Center of Orkarkar is a beautiful chapel, housing a grow church congregation with an ordained, Maasai pastor.

 Orkarkar Center is a model site for the Widow's Might project, training widows to make and sell bread, as well as other things.
 It is a demonstration of sustainability at the simplest level.